X. Degree Programs

 To graduate from a general program a student must:

 earn 15.00 credits.
-These must include courses that fulfill the distribution requirements (see below).
+These must include courses that fulfill the distribution requirements (see B.A.
+Distribution Requirements).
 At least 4.00 credits must be at the 3000 level or above.
 Not more than 6.00 credits at the introductory (1000) level may be counted towards the 15.00 credits requirement.

 9.00 of the required 15.00 credits must be in courses offered by the College of Arts, the departments of Economics, Geography, Political Science, Psychology, Sociology and Anthropology (in the College of Social and Applied Human Sciences and the College of Business and Economics), School of Computer Science, or the Department of Mathematics and Statistics.

 no more than 11.00 credits in any one subject or discipline, as indicated by the course prefix code, can be counted towards a general degree.